 For many students, the worst part about applying for scholarships is writing the essay.
 In fact, it can be enough of a deterrent to turn students off from applying entirely.
-There are a number of ways to make writing an essay easier—outlining, using humor, picking an engaging topic, etc.—but here’s another one for you: record yourself speaking.
+There are a number of ways to make writing an essay easier—outlining, using humor, picking an engaging topic, etc.—but here’s another one of those scholarship essay tips: record yourself speaking.

 Why Record Instead of Write?